 Look out for:

 - The Millenium Stadium

 This 11-mile route is named after the old Sussex tradition that the first cuckoo in spring was heard at the Heathfield Fair- the finishing point for the ride.

 We’re no bird experts but what we can tell you is that this is a must-do ride.
 The peaceful trail begins in Polegate and passes through the quaint English villages of Horam and Hellingly, before ending in Heathfield.

-Why not take a picnic with you and schedule in a stop to admire all that the great Sussex countryside has to offer!
+Why not take a picnic with you and schedule a stop to admire all that the great Sussex countryside has to offer!

-Look out for: dramatic wood sculptures, green woodpeckers, the longest water-filled moat in the UK at Michelham Priory
+- The longest water-filled moat in the UK at Michelham Priory

 One for those looking for a bank holiday challenge, this route combines on and off-road riding with numerous climbs.